 Requirements: Matlab 2008b or later, Signal and Image processing toolboxes.

-System testing and development were performed on 64 bit linux and Windows systems, with some testing done on 32 bit systems.
+System testing and development were performed on 64 bit linux and Windows systems.
 A few functions use the Mex interface which permits Matlab to interface to code written in C/C++.
 As this depends on the type of machine and operating system that you are using, you might need to compile these using Matlab’s mex function and one of the freely available supported compilers (After running mex -setup, just type mex and the C/C++ file name at the Matlab prompt.).
 For Microsoft Windows users, you might also need Microsoft’s Visual Studio Runtime Development for 2008 and 2010 (freely available from Microsoft), libraries that are used by code compiled with these libraries.

 We provide the following versions of silbido (we recommend beta 2):